 Coach Baker is on the road recruiting year-round.
 Such events have included the Senior Ruth World Series, the MIAA State Finals, the Legion Tournament Northeast Regional’s, Senior Ruth Regional’s, Top 96 and Perfect Games showcases.
 Coach Baker has also been a guest lecturer at the MBCA convention, the Auburn Little League, at Salem High and for the Grafton Hill Legion team.

 Coach Baker is the author of three books which include: A Baseball Town --- 15 Years of Championships in Auburn, MA (1995), Baseball Drills for Young People: 180 Games & Activities (McFarland, 2002/2008), Teaching Hitting (Ibid, 2005).
 Coach Baker also has published six articles in Collegiate Baseball Magazine on the topics of hitting, fundraising, recruiting & camps and a pair of editorials appeared in the ABCA Coaching Digest and Yankee Magazine.
 Baker has also released a DVD, “Baseball Games for Kids” (2008) and the children’s book, Good Ole Mr. Pole (2006).

-Coach Baker is a full-time staff assistant in charge of the weight room and intramurals.
+Coach Baker is a full-time staff assistant at the University, as he is an assistant fitness center manager and also oversees the departments’ 50+ work study students.
 Coach Baker has also taught at WSU as an adjunct professor.

 Coach Baker is a member of the American Baseball Coaches Association (ACBA), the New England Intercollegiate Baseball Association (NEIBA), Mass High School Coaches Association, the Massachusetts Baseball Coaches Association (MBCA) and the National Intramural and Recreational Sports Association (NIRSA).